 Retreats enable pupils to take a step back from life and organise priorities.
 The days take place at both our local RAF museum and local parish, St Margaret Clitherows.
 Our Chaplain and members of the RE department run the activities and workshops based on the following themes.
 All retreats end with mass celebrated by Fr Brian.

-Year 7: “I’ve found love in a hopeless place” Students examine the commission to love each other.
+Year 7: “Belonging” Students examine the commission to love each other.
 The parable of the Good Samaritan forms the basis of the day.
 Students also look at the life of St James and link this to their own lives.

 Year 8: “Forgiveness” – Using the parable of the Prodigal Son, students look at the concept of forgiveness in relation to the love of God.
 This retreat takes place during lent so links in with the school reconciliation program.

-Year 9: “Holy Spirit” – This retreat takes place just after Pentecost.
-Many year 9 students will have just made their conformation.
-We explore the gifts of the Holy Spirit and the responsibility of being a Christian in the world today.
-Sr Karen, a Dominican sister joins us for this retreat, again reinforcing the Dominican rootes of the school.
+Year 9: “Discipleship and the Work of CAFOD” – We explore the responsibility of being a Christian in the world today.
 At the end of the day students are commissioned to “be the person God intends you to be and set the world of fire” (Catherine of Siena)

 Other Chaplaincy Events:

 Throughout the year, students are encouraged to take part in additional diocesan events taking place throughout the UK.
 These include: